-The gas atomisation process tap times for the 200kg furnace is 2 hours tap time and 2.5-3 hours for the 400 & 500kg furnaces, depending on the material and process parameters.
+The gas atomisation process tap times for the 200kg furnace is 2 hours tap time and 2 (possibly reducing to 1.5) hours for the 400 & 500kg furnaces, depending on the material and process parameters.

 The whole process for gas or water atomising to the filtration plant is a sealed system.
 Molten metal and nitrogen gas enter at one end and nitrogen gas is exhausted at the stack.
 The metal powder is collected in a sealed receptacle.